Troubleshooting

 brew uninstall tok0 # or the manager you used

-That’s a complete uninstall.
+A complete uninstall.
 Your AI tool configs are restored to pre-tok0 state.